Apple’s iOS 13 update is official and today we want to take you through everything we know, and think we know, about the upcoming operating system.

 iOS 13 Release Date

-The iOS 13 beta will stretch over several months culminating with a release sometime in the fall after the 2019 iPhone launch event.
+The iOS 13 beta will stretch over several months culminating with a release sometime in the fall shortly after the 2019 iPhone launch event.

-New iPhones run the latest iOS software out of the box which means the 2019 iPhones will run iOS 13, not iOS 12, when they arrive later this year.
+New iPhones always run the latest iOS software out of the box which means the 2019 iPhones will run iOS 13, not iOS 12, when they arrive later this year.

 In addition to iOS 13, Apple’s 2019 iPhones are rumored to have new cameras, design changes, improved LTE and Wi-Fi, and battery life improvements.

-Which Devices Will Get iOS 13?
+Will My iPhone Get iOS 13?

 Last year, Apple bumped all iOS 11-powered devices to iOS 12.
 This was a big deal because it meant an additional year of support for fossils like the iPhone 5s and iPad mini 2.
 Apple typically kills off support at the four year mark, but the decision gave a fifth year of life to these aging devices.